wilsonliaows/docs/on-prem/profile.md

       RCVPOR: SAPEQ6
       RCVPRT: LS
       RCVPRN: T90CLNT090
-    # Below property required to get IDOC list configured on RCVPRN profile.
+    # Property required to get IDOC list configured on RCVPRN profile.
 Leave blank values if you only use RFC, but do not delete this section
       OUT_RCVPRN: WORKATO
 ```